 When you go on tour with your band, you are making a large investment backed by a significant amount of money.
 This means that the amount of risk your band is taking is fairly large.
 It is important to plan ahead to ensure that your band will be protected if something does not go as expected during the tour.
 The overall cost of your policy will be based on a variety of factors, such as your band’s touring history, as well as other factors like your cancellation history.

-There are many situations in which touring insurance would provide ample coverage for bands.
-Say a band was performing on stage and invited an audience member to join them.
+There are many situations in which music tour insurance would provide ample coverage for bands.
+For example, if a band was performing on stage and invited an audience member to join them.
 Soon after stepping onto stage the audience member trips on a loose wire, causing her to fall onto a speaker, injuring herself and causing thousands of dollars in property damage.
-Touring insurance would protect the band in the event that they were sued by a third party for unintentional injuries or damage.
+Music tour insurance would protect the band in the event that they were sued by a third party for unintentional injuries or damage.
 It may also cover any legal costs associated with the accident.

-Touring equipment can provide your band with the peace of mind that if something does go wrong, your band is protected from hefty financial loss.
-While every policy is different, touring insurance may provide coverage in the event that your event is cancelled or must be rescheduled.
+Band tour insurance can provide your band with the peace of mind that if something does go wrong, your band is protected from hefty financial loss.
+While every policy is different, music tour insurance may provide coverage in the event that your event is cancelled or must be rescheduled.
 This allows you to recoup any income losses you may experience due to the cancellation of gigs or tours.
-Touring insurance may also provide the coverage you need if you must cancel due to an accident or illness.
-If you own or rent expensive gear or equipment, having touring insurance is a no brainer.
-The last thing you want to do is take money out of your own pocket to pay for new gear.
+It may also provide the coverage you need if you must cancel due to an accident or illness.
+Finally, if you own or rent expensive gear or equipment, having music tour insurance is a no brainer.
+The last thing you want to do is shell money out of your own pocket to pay for new gear.

 Contact an Entertainment Insurance Broker

 While on tour, protecting your investment should be one of your main priorities.
-Whether you fall ill while en-route, experience dangerous weather conditions that stops you in your tracks, or drop a piece of expensive equipment that needs to be replaced quickly, having touring insurance can help.
+Whether you fall ill while en-route, experience dangerous weather conditions that stop you in your tracks, or drop a piece of expensive equipment that needs to be replaced quickly, having music tour insurance coverage can help.
 It is also there for you if a member of the public is injured or killed as a result of your negligence.
 Want to learn more about touring insurance or how to apply for it?
 Contact an experienced entertainment insurance broker in your area.